 Abuse could be physical, psychological, emotional, financial, sexual, or even reproductive.
 Most abusers in marriages want to control the relationship and exert their power over their partner.
 Their needs always take priority.

 Sometimes emotional and psychological abuse is more damaging than physical abuse because it affects the brain.
 If there’s a pattern of abuse in a marriage, it’s sometimes best to leave.
 While ending such a marriage can be best for all involved, it’s sometimes dangerous to leave an abusive partner.
-You probably want to work with a domestic violence shelter in your community who’ll help you leave safely.
+You probably want to work with a domestic violence shelter in your community that’ll help you leave safely.

 Where there is infidelity

 Most Americans say they would end a marriage if they’re cheated on by their partners.
 However, almost 60% of them still find the will and strength to fight for their marriages even after suffering infidelity in their marriages.
 An excellent resource for people who want to recover from marital infidelity is this book “Getting Past the Affair: A Program to Help You Cope, Heal, and Move On—Together or Apart.”